chrisburnell/chrisburnell.com/_posts/bookmarks/2019-01-03-chrono-trigger-secret-of-the-forest-reuben-gingrich.md

 ---
 title: "Chrono Trigger: Secret of the Forest - Reuben Gingrich"
-lede: I’m clearly cruising on a Chrono Trigger vibe because, again, I need to share some music by some unquestionably-talented musicians, @reubengingrich (<a href="http://reubengingrich.com/">http://reubengingrich.com/</a>).
-But how can you not love “Secret of the Forest?”
+lede: I'm clearly cruising on a Chrono Trigger vibe because, again, I need to share some music by some unquestionably-talented musicians, @reubengingrich (<a href="http://reubengingrich.com/">http://reubengingrich.com/</a>).
+But how can you not love <q>Secret of the Forest</q>?
 date: 2019-01-03 15:22:07
 tags:
 - music